 Be Bold to Make Leadership Work

 Her strategy?
 Be bold.
-In this discussion, the U.S. Women’s National Soccer Team coach will share her leadership expertise garnered from her work with a groundbreaking team.
+In this discussion, the former U.S. Women’s National Soccer Team coach will share her leadership expertise garnered from her work with a groundbreaking team.
 Concentrating on confidence, courageousness, and the ability to take risks, she shares sage advice for how you can apply these traits at work and in life.

 Your team may not be playing for the World Cup, but Ellis’ message is universal, as she explains the three cornerstones to becoming a leader that people will follow: a successful connection with people, a clear and attainable direction, and personal humility.